ng-Classic/ng-classic/CONTRIBUTING.md

 ### Reviewing a Pull Request

-The Angular Classicteam reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
-Such behavior includes not following the [Angular Classiccode of conduct](https://github.com/angular/code-of-conduct) and applies within or outside of Angular Classicmanaged channels.
+The Angular Classic team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
+Such behavior includes not following the [Angular Classic code of conduct](https://github.com/angular/code-of-conduct) and applies within or outside of Angular Classic managed channels.

 #### Addressing review feedback